FunkyE9th/Test/docs/BL654DongleLED.md

    - You followed our [Zephyr Getting Started Guide](ubuntu.md) on how to setup the Zephyr development environment (i.e. Steps 1 - 5)

-   - Make sure you have at least have version 20.0.2 of pip3 installed
+   - Make sure you have at least version 20.0.2 of pip3 installed

-   - Make sure you have at least have version 3.8.2 of Python installed
+   - Make sure you have at least version 3.8.2 of Python installed

    - Install nRFutil